kristianmandrup/markoa/README.md

 Then from an app or appContainer that uses markoa, use `npm link markoa` to link the dependency, which creates a symbolic link in your `node_modules` pointing to your local markoa package.

 Now run `npm install` from your app ;)

+### Widget dependency mamagement for client app

+See the new `Components` and `Lasso`.

+Components can generate registries of Components for the app (global, per app).
+It can also be used to uncover which tags are in fact Widgets and store them in a `widgets.json` file for each app.
+This can file can then be used as input to generate an `[app-name].browser.json` for each app with all widget dependencies *auto-magically* pre-configured!!!